Which NFL quarterbacks have won a Super Bowl and NCAA National Championship? - NBC Sports

 Cincinnati Bengals quarterback Joe Burrow might be in only his second season in the league but he is no stranger to big-game scenarios.
 After missing most of his rookie campaign with a devastating knee injury, Burrow has not wasted any time in getting the Bengals on the winning track.
 After recording just four victories last season, Cincinnati will face the Los Angeles Rams in the Super Bowl.
-The 2022 Super Bowl is set for Sunday, February 13 live on NBC and Peacock, and it will take place on the Rams’ home turf at SoFi Stadium in Los Angeles.
+The 2022 Super Bowl is just a few hours away and will air live Sunday, February 13 on NBC and Peacock.
+The game will take place on the Rams’ home turf at SoFi Stadium in Los Angeles.

 RELATED: How to watch Super Bowl 2022: Live stream online without cable, TV channel, Peacock info